A Survey on Evaluating Quality and Trustworthiness in LLM-Generated Data: Symbolic and Logical Data

-In parallel, families specialized in mathematics such as Qwen Math and InternLM Math adopt a strategy of continued pretraining derived from strong base models.
-These methods incorporate math focused corpora followed by downstream post training.
-This is typically followed by downstream post-training, e.g., supervised fine-tuning with chain-of-thought data and tool-augmented/verifier-guided supervision, as well as reward-model-based reranking or filtering of multi-step solutions.
+In parallel, families specialized in mathematics, such as Qwen Math and InternLM Math adopt a strategy of continued pretraining derived from strong base models.
+These methods incorporate math-focused corpora followed by downstream post-training, e.g., supervised fine-tuning with chain-of-thought data and tool-augmented or verifier-guided supervision, as well as reward-model-based reranking or filtering of multi-step solutions.
 Together, this continued-pretraining post-training pipeline improves mathematical reasoning through specialization \citep{qwen2024math,internlmmath2024}.
 Furthermore, related data pipelines synthesize new problems and solutions at scale while using screening based on correctness to retain only solutions where the final answer matches a ground truth.
 This methodology is shown by MetaMathQA and OpenMathInstruct-1.
 These systems use strong LLMs to generate candidate solutions while using verification based on execution to validate reliability \citep{yu2024metamath,toshniwal2024openmathinstruct}.
 Early pipelines often used closed source models while later work uses increasingly strong open models.
 Collectively, these efforts treat synthetic reasoning corpora as primary components of the training distribution.
-By exposing the underlying language model to step wise mathematical and logical derivations, these methods improve data efficiency during later specialization stages.
+By exposing the underlying language model to step-wise mathematical and logical derivations, these methods improve data efficiency during later specialization stages.

-\paragraph{Supervised Fine Tuning on Verified Reasoning Traces.} A distinct application of reasoning data generated by LLMs involves explicitly providing chain of thought capabilities through supervised fine tuning.
+\paragraph{Supervised Fine-Tuning on Verified Reasoning Traces.} A distinct application of reasoning data generated by LLMs involves explicitly providing chain-of-thought capabilities through supervised fine-tuning.
 This process uses verified reasoning triplets consisting of an input, a reasoning trace, and a final answer.
-Unlike pretraining which primarily shapes inductive biases, supervised fine tuning aligns model outputs with concrete multiple step examples.
+Unlike pretraining which primarily shapes inductive biases, supervised fine-tuning aligns model outputs with concrete multiple step examples.
 This encourages the model to internalize intermediate problem solving procedures.